 Images must be 300 dpi and at least 1500px wide.

-An optional explanatory paragraph may be included, though will not be published as-is.
+An optional explanatory paragraph may be included, though will be edited prior to publication.

 Who can enter?